Loading...

 Reference

-• /etc/modprobe.d/*.conf : Persistent configuration files for module loading behavior.
+• /etc/modprobe.d/*.conf: Persistent configuration for module load behavior.